 |Possible Attack||Design Decision|

 |Compromised DB with sorted passwords||Key Management System and New Device Key||Man-in-the-Middle attack||Secure Remote Password|

 |HTTPS failure||Transport Layer Encryption over HTTPS|

 Our 2017 TunnelBear security audit laid the groundwork for increased transparency regarding our security practices.
 Even though we have a team dedicated to securing TunnelBear, Cure53 still found a few issues in our first audit.
 In building RememBear, we decided that we needed to make security the focus from our initial design stages, before we even started to code.

 For RememBear, we hired Cure53 once again to test our apps from initial architecture designs to our current Beta and we’re happy to share the results of this latest round of audits.
 We’re happy to announce:

 - Cure53 found no critical issues with RememBear from as far back as our initial design drafts.

 Cure53 were given white-box access to multiple RememBear builds, including the current Beta release, for testing.
 The few issues that were found were fixed prior to our Beta launch.
 Our team has a made a commitment that RememBear security will be independently audited and the report published annually.

 RememBear your sensitive data

-Designing RememBear as an implementation of end-to-end encryption, gave us the opportunity to consider all the threats a password manager could face while storing and syncing logins between a device and a server, which we secure but don’t trust.
-Hopefully this post answers some initial questions but for an in-depth look at our security implementations, our RememBear White Paper will be available soon.
+Designing RememBear as an implementation of end-to-end encryption gave us the opportunity to consider all the threats a password manager could face, while storing and syncing logins between a device and a server, which we secure but don’t trust.
+Hopefully this post answers some initial questions but for an in-depth look at our security implementations, our RememBear White Paper will go into further detail.